MicrosoftDocs/win32/desktop-src/uxguide/ctrl-tooltips-and-infotips.md

     In this example, a static comment field in Microsoft Word allows users to print comments.

--   **Is the context such that users might find the tips annoying or distracting?** If so, consider using another solution—including doing nothing at all.
+-   **Is the context such that users might find the tips annoying or distracting?** If so, consider using another solution including doing nothing at all.
 If you do use tips in such contexts, allow users to turn them off.

 When used appropriately, tips improve communication with the user. **Never use tips as a substitute for good design.** If a graphic, button, or other object requires users to keep checking a tip to understand it, the design is bad.
 Fix the design instead.